ssrg-vt/NFM_2021/README.md

 This will execute the bash script which will provide the user with a menu to proceed further as shown below:

 ![](images/ex.png)

+### If you cannot see this picture due to anonymization, please refer to the images/ex.png file

 If you are interested in counterexample test cases, please type in "micro" from the exec.bash menu.